gdbroman/broman.blog/_posts/2020/2020-11-13-express-your-self.md

 To *ex*press or *de*press one's self.

-This is the choice we have to make.
+These are the choices we have.